nakala-lang/nakala/Grammar.md

 let a = 123 // a is a number
 let b // b is null
 let c = 123.31 // c is a number

+let foobar: int;
+foobar = "a string"; // parse error - string is not of type int let something: float = 42.1;
 ```

 #### Blocks